gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-08-26-new-tlds-are-weird.md

 > "Our goal is nothing less than providing a billion stores for a billion people.
 With the `.ooo` [gTLD](https://en.wikipedia.org/wiki/Generic_top-level_domain) we intend to expand, on a global scale, the valued service we already provide to brick-and-mortar retailers, specifically delivering a dedicated online platform to market their goods and services."

 It goes on for much longer than that, but nothing in the description gives me any idea why `.ooo` would help anyone with shopping.
-The wiki page did link to [this ICANN resource](https://gtldresult.icann.org/applicationstatus/viewstatus) that you can use to [find the original application](https://gtldresult.icann.org/applicationstatus/applicationdetails/152). [^2] The application linked here is significantly longer than the excerpt from the wiki, but I still have no clue how adding three '*o*'s to the end of a URL is shopping-related.
+The wiki page did link to [this ICANN resource](https://gtldresult.icann.org/applicationstatus/viewstatus) that you can use to [find the original application](https://gtldresult.icann.org/applicationstatus/applicationdetails/152). [^2] The application linked here is significantly longer than the excerpt from the wiki, but I still didn't find anything to explain how three '*o*'s at the end of a URL relates to shopping.
 Oh well.
 At the very least, this was a fun diversion into the land of rare TLDs.

 ---